 Some people are naturally good at social interaction.
 You see them at parties and events, surrounded by groups of other guests, talking, laughing and having fun.
 They move around the room, igniting small fires of goodwill.
 Everyone loves them.

 As a woman over 60, you may long to be more socially confident.
 You want to feel more at ease in social situations.
-Your past experiences however, may bring back reminders of feeling awkward.
-You may not be comfortable even starting up a conversation.
+Your past experiences, however, may bring back reminders of feeling awkward.
+You may not be comfortable even starting up a conversation, especially after two years of various lockdowns.

 Perhaps you worry that you will end up asking inappropriate questions or laughing at the wrong times.
 You are terrified of feeling lonely and out of place.